 The setup.
 Believe me when I say these things never leave my side.
 (Including the coffee)

 After you shoot, sit down and take a look at your photos.
 What do you like, and dislike about them?
 If you could go back, how would you capture it differently?
 How does your image compare to other images with similar subject matter?
 Take note of the lighting, composition, and color.
 Note that editing also plays a large role!

 Me in my natural habitat.
 Editing photos in gorgeous cafes.

 Keep A Photography Swipe File

 A swipe file is a compilation of images that you love.
 They could be from anywhere: Nat Geo travel, professional portraits, landscapes, etc. It doesn’t matter, as long as they look good to you!
 These photos will influence your work, and provide you with inspiration.
-If you have a certain style you like, find a photography that subscribes to that style and follow them.
+If you have a certain style you like, find photography that subscribes to that style, and follow them.
 Check these out daily, and reflect on why you like them.
 Break them down piece by piece!

 Recently I have been interested in shooting food/lifetyle photos, so much of my swipe file contains images like these.
 This is one of my favorites, shot by my good friend and incredibly talented photographer Bank.
 Check him out on Instagram at @bankpyt.

 While shooting is more important, continue trying to hone your skills through resources available online or in person.
 Enroll in an online course, or watch more YouTube videos.
 There is an immense amount of free information online, and I take advantage of a lot of it.
 It has helped me progress into the professional photographer I am today.
 Check out yesterday’s blog post for a list of several of the free photography resources available to you.